 Access to information held by Municipal Manager 121.(1) The following records that are held by a Municipal Manager must be regarded as records that are automatically available as contemplated in section 15 of the Promotion of Access to Information Act - (a) a register of the interests of members of the Municipal Planning Approval Authority, Municipal Planning Appeal Authority and the Municipal Planning Enforcement Authority contemplated in section 33(3); (b) an agency agreement for performance of functions in terms of this By-law in terms of section 112(4); and (c) an updated record of all delegations in terms of this By-law contemplated in section 114(10).
-CHAPTER 12 GENERAL PROVISIONS Declaration of land as land for the settlement in an unstructured manner by a traditional community or indigent households 122.(1) The Municipality may declare land as land for the settlement in an unstructured manner by a traditional community or indigent households, if - (a) the land is occupied or earmarked for occupation by three or more households; (b) the households are settled on the land or will be settled on it in an unstructured manner; (c) the majority of the households that are settled on the land or will be settled on it will not be able to afford to comply with the application process contemplated in Schedule 4; and (d) the Municipality has designated the land in its Spatial Development Framework as land to which shortened land use development procedures apply as contemplated in section 21(l)(ii) of the Spatial Planning and Land Use Management Act.
-(2) The Municipality must map land declared as land for the settlement in an unstructured manner by a traditional community or indigent households.
-(3) The Municipality must publish on its website - (a) its decision declare land as land for the settlement in an unstructured manner by a traditional community or indigent households; and (b) mapping showing land that it has declared as land for the settlement in an unstructured manner by a traditional community or indigent households.
+CHAPTER 12 GENERAL PROVISIONS Declaration of land as land for the settlement of indigent households in an unstructured manner 122.(1) The Municipality may declare land as land for the settlement of indigent households in an unstructured manner, if

+(a) the land is occupied or earmarked for occupation by three or more households; (b) the households are settled on the land or will be settled on it in an unstructured manner; (c) the majority of the households that are settled on the land or will be settled on it will not be able to afford to comply with the application process contemplated in Schedule 4; and (d) the Municipality has designated the land in its Spatial Development Framework as land to which shortened land use development procedures apply as contemplated in section 21(I)(ii) of the Spatial Planning and Land Use Management Act.
+(2) The Municipality must map land declared as land for the settlement of indigent households in an unstructured manner.
+(3) The Municipality must publish on its website - (a) its decision declare land as land for the settlement of indigent households in an unstructured manner; and (b) mapping showing land that it has declared as land for the settlement of indigent households in an unstructured manner.
 Calculation of number of days 123.(1) If this By-law prescribes a period for performing an action, the number of days must be calculated by excluding the first day, and by including the last day, unless the last day happens to fall on a Saturday, Sunday or public holiday, in which case the first work day immediately following the Saturday, Sunday or public must be regarded as the last day of the period.
 (2) Days that a Municipality is officially in recess must be excluded from the period in which a Municipality must perform an action in terms of this By-law, if - - (a) a Municipality did not delegate the power to perform the action; and - (b) the action must be performed in 120 days or less.